cockroachdb/pebble/docs/rfcs/20211018_range_keys.md

 a given sequence number.
 This design aspires to closely mirror range deletions in semantics and mechanics (eg, fragmenting) so that learnings, code, etc may be shared between the two implementations.

+With respect to sstable boundaries and truncation, coloring fragments behave identically to range deletions.
+A coloring fragment is only "effective within" the span of the sstable boundaries.

 ```
 type ColorMixer interface {